sm-da/my-awesome/README.md

 - [Lissy93/web-check](https://github.com/Lissy93/web-check) - 🕵️‍♂️ All-in-one OSINT tool for analysing any website
 - [RicardoValdovinos/vite-react-boilerplate](https://github.com/RicardoValdovinos/vite-react-boilerplate) - A production ready, scalable starter template for Vite + React
 - [SawyerHood/draw-a-ui](https://github.com/SawyerHood/draw-a-ui) - Draw a mockup and generate html for it
-- [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
+- [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your dumped files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
 Alternative to OpenAI GPTs
 - [Tenpi/Waifu2x-GUI](https://github.com/Tenpi/Waifu2x-GUI) - An app that upscales anime-styled images, gifs, and videos with waifu2x.
 - [Yidadaa/ChatGPT-Next-Web](https://github.com/Yidadaa/ChatGPT-Next-Web) - A well-designed cross-platform ChatGPT UI (Web / PWA / Linux / Win / MacOS). 一键拥有你自己的跨平台 ChatGPT 应用。
 - [a16z-infra/ai-town](https://github.com/a16z-infra/ai-town) - A MIT-licensed, deployable starter kit for building and customizing your own version of AI town - a virtual town where AI characters live, chat and socialize.